Lily-Ng/Distributed-Twitter-Clone/README.md

 ```
 3) Run the resulting webserver executable, then the app servers starting with the first one in order.
 4) in browser, navigate to http://localhost:8080/twitterclone

+# Functionalities
+1) Users may create accounts and log in
+2) Users may send text-based tweets
+3) Users may follow other users
+4) The application server(s) can handle requests from any webserver through a defined communication protocol

+# Assumptions
+There are multiple geographically distributed application servers, represented by appserver1.go, appserver2.go,and appserver3.go